surifirstpin/biplus_documentation/docs/Visualization.md

 -**Axis type** refer to type of axis used in charts.
 -**Label field** select the field name for which you want to display the field values in Y-axis.
-Reference Line is used to refer the particular values by colouring and this is optional Format Section
+Reference Line iyou can refer to specific range of values by applying colours,label to the same.
+Format Section
 Condition BiPlus set the condition on field values Format on used to set the format on particular column field